pzhao12test5/mustache.java/README.md

 	  Feature: Old.
 	  Feature: Ugly.

 Evaluation of the template proceeds serially.
-For instance, if you have blocking code within one of your callbacks, the system will pause while executing them:
+For instance, if you have blocking code within one of your callbacks you the system will pause while executing them:

 ```java
 static class Feature {